0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 ### Set up Dependency graph
 ##### - The "Dependency graph" option should be enabled by default for all public repos, but in case it isn't:

-1. Go to "Settings" tab of your repo
+1. Go to "Settings" tab of the repo

 2. Go to "Security&Analysis" section